joaordaniel/qsort/README.md

     ## 9           -0.069         -0.026            0.004            -0.026
     ## 10          -0.003         -0.019            0.005             0.100

-Read `qsort_score` help file (`?qsort_score`) to learn more about the function's four arguments, and `qsets` help file (`?qsets`) to learn more about variables' names.
+Read `qsort_score` help file (`?qsort_score`) to learn more about the function’s four arguments, and `qsets` help file (`?qsets`) to learn more about variables’ names.

 Print cards
 -----------

 To print item descriptions in separate cards use `print_cards()` function.
 The example bellow uses the `print_cards()` function to create a pdf file in the working directory with Attachment Q-set items.

 ``` r
 library(qsort)
 print_cards(qset = "aqs", desc_col = "description")
 ```

-Read `print_cards()` help file (`?print_cards`) to learn more about the function's two arguments.
+Read `print_cards()` help file (`?print_cards`) to learn more about the function’s two arguments.

 References
 ----------

 Baumrind, D. (1968).
 Manual for the Preschool Behaviour Q-set.
 Parental Research Project.
 Berkeley, CA: Institute of Human Development.

 Block, J. H., & Block, J. (1969).
 The California Child Q-Set.
+Berkeley,
-Berkeley, CA: Institute of Human Development, University of California.
+CA: Institute of Human Development, University of California.

 Pederson, D. R., Moran, G., & Bento, S. (1999).
 Maternal Behaviour Q-sort (version 3.1).
 London, ON: Psychology Department, Western University.

 Waters, E. (1995).
 Appendix A: The attachment Q-set (Version 3.0).
 Monographs of the Society for Research in Child Development, 60, 234-246.